0xPolygonMiden/miden-node/proto/README.md

 # Miden proto build

-This crate contains the code for implementing builders to generate proto bindings.
-It accesses the proto definitions that are placed in the workspace and exposes these builders to allow for bindings generation.
+This crate contains the proto definitions for the gRPC endpoints at `proto/proto`.

+Also exposes a [`ProtoBuilder`](src/lib.rs#L10) for generating the Rust bindings.
+See next how to use it.

 # Usage
+Likely, you will need to set up a `build.rs` file that generates the proto bindings at build time.
 How use the proto builder:

 ```rust
 use std::{fs, path::PathBuf};